tteeoo/neotype/README.md

 ![preview](https://raw.githubusercontent.com/tteeoo/neotype/master/preview.gif)

 It's currently quite minimal, partially by design, but I am also not sure what I should add.
-Open an issue if you have any feature requests!
+Open an issue (or better yet, a PR) if you have any feature requests!

 ## Installation